hstroetgen/sc_somanet-base/examples/app_test_spiffs_console/doc/index.rst

 Open/create a file. (where 1st param:

 - c - create new file;

 - ro - readonly existing file;

 - rw - read/write existing file)

 As a result of the successful command execution you'll see "file descriptor" - number of the opened file.
-You can open few files in one time, and set opened file as current using "set [file descriptor]" command.
+You can open several files at a time, and set the opened file as current using the "set [file descriptor]" command.

 **~close**

-close current opened file.
+close currently opened file.
-As a result of the command execution you'll see "Succsess..." or error number.
+As a result of the command execution you'll see "Success..." or an error number.

 **~write [text]**

-Write to current opened file text data from console.
+Write to the currently opened file text data from the console.
-As a result of the command execution you'll see number of writed bytes or error number.
+As a result of the command execution you'll see the number of written bytes or an error number.

 **~read [length]**

-Read data from current opened file to text console
-As a result of the command execution you'll readed data or error number.
+Read data from the currently opened file to the text console As a result of the command execution you'll see the data read or an error number.

 **~fwrite [file name]**

-Write to current opened file data from PC file system.
+Write to currently opened file data from the PC file system.
-As a result of the command execution you'll see number of writed bytes or error number.
+As a result of the command execution you'll see the number of written bytes or an error number.

 **~fread [length]**

-Read data from current opened file to PC file system.
+Read data from the currently opened file to the PC file system.
-As a result of the command execution you'll readed data or error number.
+As a result of the command execution you'll see the data read or an error number.

 **~remove**

-Remove current opened file.
+Remove currently opened file.
-As a result of the command execution you'll see "Succsess..." or error number.
+As a result of the command execution you'll see "Success..." or an error number.

 **~stat**

-Show information about current opened file on text console.
+Show information about the currently opened file on text console.

 **~rename [old file name] [new file name]**

 Rename file.
-As a result of the command execution you'll see "Succsess..." or error number.
+As a result of the command execution you'll see "Success..." or an error number.

 **~format**

-Format the entire file system.
-All data will be lost.
+Formats the entire file system.
 The file system must not be mounted when calling this.

+.. warning:: All data will be lost when executing this command.

 **~unmount**